 Wool, unless coated with Scotchgard or some other fabric protectant will absorb a lot of moisture and may even warp.
 However, it will stay relatively warm, so if you have a cheap jacket that you wear more for its warmth, don’t be afraid.
-A nylon puffer would probably be a bit more practical (and lightweight), especially if you aren’t used to dealing with cold.posted almost 5 years ago
+A nylon puffer would probably be a bit more practical (and lightweight), especially if you aren’t used to dealing with cold.posted about 5 years ago

 Make Her Feel Welcome with Chic Points

 5 points - Vote her photos into the Style Gallery

 1 point - Post a comment on her photos

 When 32348 reaches 200 Chic Points, she will be in the Style Council!